List of Formula One sprint winners

 Formula One, abbreviated to F1, is the highest class of open-wheeled auto racing defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
 The "formula" in the name refers to a set of rules to which all participants and vehicles must conform.
 The Formula One World Championship season consists of a series of races, known as Grands Prix, usually held on purpose-built circuits, and in a few cases on closed city streets.
 The results of each race are combined to determine two annual championships, one for drivers and one for constructors.

 Max Verstappen holds the record for the most Formula One sprint wins with thirteen during his career.

-Sprints were introduced at select Grands Prix in 2021.
-Max Verstappen holds the record for the most sprint wins with thirteen.